***previously titled "A Beautiful Lie"

 Queens, NY - 2764 Springshore Dr. - Parker Residence

-The soft jolt tensing through his stomach signaled the elevator's ascent.
-He nervously patted the side of his leg, the thick black wire of the cable cord thumping up against his thigh as he firmly held onto the abandoned DVD player.
-Why someone had thrown it out was still a notable question to him.
-If external condition and wiring were any indicators, the machine worked just fine.
+The soft jolt tensing through his stomach signaled the elevator's ascent, familiar and uneasy.
+He nervously patted the side of his leg, the thick black wire of the cable cord thumping up against his thigh as he firmly held onto the dented DVD player, rescued from the dumpsters outside the apartments lining 32nd street.

 It was Friday.